polyfy/polylith/readme.md

   at least one :require statement in the brick.

   Example:
-    poly deps env:myenv
+    poly deps project:myproject
 ```

-#### deps :env :brick
+#### deps :project :brick
 ```
-  Shows dependencies for selected brick and environment.
+  Shows dependencies for selected brick and project.

-  poly deps env:ENV brick:BRICK
+  poly deps project:PROJECT brick:BRICK
-    ENV   = The environment (name or alias) to show dependencies for.
+    PROJECT = The project (name or alias) to show dependencies for.
     BRICK   = The brick to show dependencies for.

   used by  <  user  >  uses
   -------              ----